-In 2002 the Start Aid program was introduced which replaced Social Assistance for refugees with a new benefit scheme intended to promote their labor market participation (Danish Prime Minister's Office, 2002) and "to ensure that refugees and immigrants living in Denmark are better integrated and find employment more quickly, the incentives for finding employment must be strengthened.
-Implemented on July 1, the reform subjected all refugees granted residency after the reform date to the new benefit scheme, whose transfers were approximately 40% lower than Social Assistance payments.
-This benefit scheme was in effect until its repeal on January 1st, 2012 (see Dustmann et al. 2022a for details).
+In 2002 the Start Aid programme was introduced which replaced Social Assistance for refugees with a new benefit scheme intended to promote their labour market participation (Danish Prime Minister's Office, 2002) and 'to ensure that refugees and immigrants living in Denmark are better integrated and find employment more quickly, the incentives for finding employment must be strengthened'.2 Implemented on 1 July, the reform subjected all refugees granted residency after the reform date to the new benefit scheme, whose transfers were approximately 40 per cent lower than Social Assistance payments.
+This benefit scheme was in effect until its repeal on 1 January 2012 (see Dustmann et al. (2022a) for details).

 In 2002, the government also tightened the rules governing eligibility for permanent residency.
-The required length of stay was raised from three to seven years jointly with a new requirement of documented language proficiency corresponding to passing a test at the basic course level (Kilström et al. 2018).
-A related change took place in 2007, when two new requirements were added, jointly referred to as the "Integration exam".
-The purpose was to strengthen labor market integration by "sending a strong signal of the importance of employment and to learn the Danish language".
-In addition to the pre-existing requirement of seven years of residence, 2.5 cumulative years of full-time employment and passing of the language proficiency test at the intermediate level (as opposed to the basic level as previously) were added as prerequisites for permanent residency (Arendt et al. 2021).
+The required length of stay was raised from 3 to 7 years, jointly with a new requirement of documented language proficiency corresponding to passing a test at the basic course level (Kilström et al., 2018).
+A related change took place in 2007, when two new requirements were added, jointly referred to as the 'integration exam'.
+The purpose was to strengthen labour market integration by 'sending a strong signal of the importance of employment and to learn the Danish language'.3 In addition to the pre-existing requirement of 7 years of residence, 2.5 cumulative years of full-time employment and passing of the language proficiency test at the intermediate level (as opposed to the basic level as previously) were added as prerequisites for permanent residency (Arendt et al., 2021).

-2.2.5 The 2015 and 2016 reforms
+The 2015 and 2016 reforms